vcunat/apkg/docs/README.md

 ### requirements

-Python module requirements are listed in [requirements.txt](requirements.txt).
+Python module requirements are listed in `requirements.txt`.

 Once you have `pbr` (`python3-pbr`) installed, rest of requirements can be automatically installed by `setup.py`.